pcdavies/kubernetes-tutorial/README.md

     ![](images/img44.png)

-### Install a pod

-- Holder
+- Run the following command to install the **nginx** server pod

     ```
     kubectl run --image=nginx nginx-server --port=80 --env="DOMAIN=cluster"
     ```

-- run until ready
+- Execute the following command to see the nginx-server

     ```
     kubectl get pods -o wide --all-namespaces
     ```

-- Wait for the image to show running
+- Wait for the nginx to show running

     ![](images/img101.png)